garylirocks/quickrefs/azure-rbac.markdown

 - Constraint principal types
 - Constraint principal IDs
 - Allow all except specific roles
+  - By default, it excludes these built-in roles: "Owner", "User Access Administrator", "Role Based Access Control Administrator"
+  - You should add any built-in or custom role with admin permission `roleAssignments/write`, otherwise the user could use this role to elevate his permission

 See code examples here: [Examples to delegate Azure role assignment management with conditions - Azure ABAC | Microsoft Learn](https://learn.microsoft.com/en-us/azure/role-based-access-control/delegate-role-assignments-examples?tabs=condition-editor)